-The Icahn School of Medicine at Mount Sinai is a premier leader in research and we are proud to be advancing the field.
+The Icahn School of Medicine at Mount Sinai is a leader in research and continues to advance the field.
 We do not require our fellows to participate in research, but we do encourage it.
 Our fellows have the choice to pursue a research track, designed to cater to your particular area of focused interest, Department is involved in a large number of research projects, and we are happy to help connect you with mentors to launch your academic career.
-Some highlights:

 We believe the best education provides a solid didactic foundation as well as substantial clinical experiences.
 Our didactics, grand rounds, and journal clubs are protected time and taught by our faculty.
 Please click on the First Year and Second Year tabs to learn more about our curriculum!

 Our program is deeply embedded in the Morningside and East Harlem neighborhoods and takes on the responsibility of giving back to the community.
-We do not feel resources should be a barrier to accessing mental health services, and believe all people are entitled to the best care offered.
+We do not feel resources should be a barrier to accessing mental health services and believe all people are entitled to the best care offered.
 Through our main outpatient center, school-based and integrated clinic we are uniquely positioned to increase access to care.

 Being a doctor, and particularly a child psychiatrist, is a challenging and demanding job.
 Ensuring our trainees’ well-being is a point of emphasis in the department and fellowship.
 Our program offers quarterly wellness days, access to free psychotherapy, and numerous wellness and fitness options such as free yoga classes and mindfulness workshops.
-Additionally, there is no call in year 2.